Dedda/farme.rs/README.md

 ROCKET_DATABASES={pgfarm={url="postgres://farmers:farmers@localhost:5432/farmers"}}
 JWT_SECRET=asdf
 WEBAPP_PATH=web/dist/farmers/browser
+# Only needed for production builds, use your own value.
+Create for example like this:
+# $ openssl rand -base64 32
+ROCKET_SECRET_KEY=G3SWHLnyRydMHv+58E6dA/u/tGVVlFDe9jceWMKDHKY=
 ```

 To configure your Rocket instance, you can change the contents of `Rocket.toml`.
 Some information about possible options